 This course focuses on the tools and skills to evaluate the acceptance and adoption of technology within various types of organizational cultures.
 The course will address topics such as diffusion, innovation, hype theory, needs analysis, change agents, implementation planning, and adoption models.
 Students will demonstrate the ability to make sound judgments regarding the selection, adoption, implementation, and evaluation of technologies as they related to organizational culture, strategy, and objective.

 As IT professionals are frequently required to interface with customers, clients, other departments, organizational leaders, and even other institutions, strong communication skills are vital.
-In this course, students learn to communication accurately, effectively, and ethically to a variety of audiences.
+In this course, students learn to communicate accurately, effectively, and ethically to a variety of audiences.
 Students design communication to fit oral, print, and multi-media contexts.
 They develop rhetorical sensitivity in both their writing and their design decisions.